redbadger/awesome-badger/_posts/2023-03-17-hieroglyphy.md

 # Introduction

 The functionality described in this blog is neither new nor is it unique.
-In this case, it is a rewrite of the original [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) by [Patricio Palladino](https://github.com/alcuadrado/).
+In this case, it is an extensive rewrite and optimisation of the original [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) by [Patricio Palladino](https://github.com/alcuadrado/).

-All I have done is rewrite and optimise the code as an ES6 module.

 Here is my version of [Hieroglyphy](https://github.com/ChrisWhealy/hieroglyphy).

+[Other variations](https://github.com/aemkei/jsfuck) of this style of app exist that use a minimal alphabet, but in this particular case, a close-to-minimal alphabet has been chosen.

 > ***WARNING***<br>
 > I can think of no practical reason why you would ever want to use this library in a real life situation...